 A spiritual journey

 These spiritual places are recognised for their international importance, and are often labelled as UNESCO World Heritage Sites.
 The shrines include world-renowned places of worship such as Lourdes or the Mont Saint-Michel, as well as smaller shrines and cathedrals.
 The Sanctuaries and associated Tourist Offices share the same values of mutual cooperation, kindness and respect.
-The common aim is to ensure the best possible welcome to travellers searching for spirituality, wellbeing, culture…The Villes Sanctuaires are scattered all over France, from high in the mountains to seaside locations and from bustling cities to quaint out of the way villages.
+Their common aim is to ensure the best possible welcome to travellers searching for spirituality, wellbeing, culture…The Villes Sanctuaires are situated all over France, from high in the mountains to seaside locations and from bustling cities to quaint remote villages.
 Each destination is unique, with its own traditions, architecture, food and a wide range of activities available nearby, including swimming, skiing, hiking and sightseeing.

 From spiritual retreats to Christian pilgrimages, from cultural exploration to new discoveries, The Villes Sanctuaires Association will help you add a sense of purpose to your journey.

 19 Shrines, 19 different stories

 The term sanctuary comes from the Latin sanctus, meaning saint.
 The Association’s 19 shrines are all spiritual places linked to the Roman Catholic faith.
 In the past, pilgrims travelled to worship the relics of saints or because the sites themselves were remarkable, due to extraordinary spiritual experiences.
 Today, they are welcoming centres for believers and non-believers alike, who are searching for deeper meaning and/or refuge from the hardships of modern life.